 - a satellite image exported from Google Earth Pro.

-Another observation about the above GIF – I originally labeled the neighborhood (quartier) around Le Couvent l’Observance “Vaise.”
-Vaise is actually the name of the faubourg (suburb) located outside Lyon’s city gates on a plain north of l’Observance and west of the Saône river which was mostly farmland in 1550.
+An observation about the above GIF – I originally labeled the top-right neighborhood (quartier) around Le Couvent l’Observance “Vaise.”
+Vaise is actually the name of the faubourg (suburb) located outside Lyon’s city gates on a plain north of l’Observance and west of the Saône river which was mostly farmland in the mid-1500s.
 The area around l’Observance could more accurately be called “Le clos des Deux-Amants” after a Roman-era funeral monument, shown on the Plan and already ancient in the 16th Century. (source: Les Cordeliers de l’Observance á Lyon, par L.A.A.
 Pavy et [C.] Tissseur, 1836, pp.6-11).

-Click here to see the area on the digital map (top half of sheet 10), and from there you can switch to the 1698 and 1876 derivative maps (select from lower-left pulldown menu) to see how the now-missing part of the 1540s Plan Sceno showing part of Vaise.
+Click here to see the area on the digital Plan Scéno (top half of sheet 10), and from there you can switch to the 1698 and 1876 derivative maps (select from lower-left pulldown menu) to see how the now-missing part of the 1540s Plan Sceno showing part of Vaise.
 LeBeau’s 1607 map shows more of the faubourg (50 years later):